 Weekly discussion and analysis on the trends in the intermodal spot rate market.
-The InTek intermodal spot rate index decreased 1.2% over prior week.
+The InTek intermodal spot rate index decreased 0.4% from the prior week.

 Everything you need to know about domestic intermodal and how to be successful implementing it into your logistics strategy.
 Gives tips, tricks and insights on intermodal and what to watch out for when converting from truckload to intermodal.